Mississippi ex-deputy gets 40-year sentence as judge decries brutal attack on 2 Black men

+Dedmon did not look at Jenkins and Parker as he apologized Wednesday, saying he’d never forgive himself for the pain he caused.

-Jenkins, who still has trouble speaking due to his injuries, said in a statement read by his lawyer that Dedmon’s actions were the most depraved of any of those who attacked him.
+Jenkins, who has trouble speaking after being shot in the mouth during the January 2023 attack, said in a statement read by his lawyer that Dedmon’s actions were the most depraved of any of those who attacked him.

-“Deputy Dedmon is the worst example of a police officer in the United States,” Jenkins said.
-“Deputy Dedmon was the most aggressive, sickest and the most wicked."
+“Deputy Dedmon is the worst example of a police officer in the United States,” Jenkins' lawyer read.
+“Deputy Dedmon was the most aggressive, sickest and the most wicked.”

-Hours before Dedmon's sentencing, former officer Daniel Opdyke, 28, cried profusely as he spoke before the judge announced his sentence of 17.5 years.
-Turning to look at the two victims, Opdyke said isolation behind bars has given him time to reflect on “how I transformed into the monster I became that night.”

-“The weight of my actions and the harm I’ve caused will haunt me every day,” Opdyke told them.
-"I wish I could take away your suffering.”

-“You were not a passive observer," Lee said.
-“You actively participated in that brutal attack.”

-All six former officers pleaded guilty last year to breaking into a home without a warrant and torturing the Black men with a stun gun, a sex toy and other objects.

-On Tuesday, Lee gave a nearly 20-year prison sentence to Hunter Elward, 31, and a 17.5-year sentence to Middleton, 46, calling their actions "egregious and despicable."
-They, like Opdyke and Dedmon, worked as Rankin County sheriff's deputies during the attack.
+On Tuesday, Lee sentenced 31-year-old Hunter Elward, who shot Jenkins, to nearly 20 years in prison and Jeffrey Middleton, 46, to 17.5 years.
+The judge called their actions “egregious and despicable.”
+They, like Opdyke and Dedmon, worked as Rankin County sheriff’s deputies during the attack.

 Another former deputy, Brett McAlpin, 53, and a former Richland police officer, Joshua Hartfield, 32, are set for sentencing Thursday.